Fauzia-khan/SSTSS-Tool/README.md

 # SSTSS-Tool

-**SSTSS** ([[Simulation-based Safety Testing Scenario Selection process]]) is a scenario selection tool for prioritizing and selecting test scenarios for simulation-based safety testing of ADS.
+**SSTSS** -- Simulation-based Safety Testing Scenario Selection process is a scenario selection tool for prioritizing and selecting test scenarios for simulation-based safety testing of ADS.

 ---